INSIGHT

 Gathering documents is only part of the process.
 How you present your business matters too.

-Disorganised or unclear documentation makes a lender's job harder.
+Present information clearly.
+Disorganised documentation makes a lender's job harder.
 Label documents clearly, provide explanations where needed, and make it easy for someone unfamiliar with your business to understand what they are looking at.

 Common Mistakes That Can Hurt Your Application

 Certain errors come up repeatedly in funding applications.
-Avoiding them can improve your chances.
+Avoiding them can meaningfully improve your chances.

 Incomplete documentation.
 Missing paperwork is one of the most common reasons for delays and rejections.
 Check requirements carefully and make sure everything is included.